 +91 81 4029 7820

-Similar to a lettermark, a wordmark logo is a font-based logo that focuses on a business’ name alone.
-The name itself is catchy and memorable so, when combined with strong typography, the logo helps create strong brand recognition.
+The wordmark logo is a font logo that focuses on a business name solely.
+The brand name itself is pleasant and memorable so, when combined with powerful typography, the logo helps create influential brand recognition.

-A pictorial mark (sometimes called a brand marks or logo symbol) is an icon—or graphic-based design.
-It’s probably the image that comes to mind when you think “logo”: the iconic Apple logo, the Twitter bird, the Target bullseye.
-Each of these companies’ logos is so emblematic, and each brand so established, that the mark alone is instantly recognizable.
-A true brand mark is only an image.
-Because of this, it can be a tricky logo type for new companies, or those without strong brand recognition, to use.
+A pictorial mark is an icon—or graphic-based design.
+It’s seemingly the concept that comes to mind when you think “logo”: the iconic Apple logo, the Twitter bird, the Target bullseye.
+Each of these companies’ logos is so symbolic, and each brand so settled, that the mark alone is instantly recognizable.
+A true brand mark is only a photo.
+Because of this, it can be a complex logotype for new companies, or those without strong brand recognition, to use.

 An abstract mark is a specific class of pictorial logo.
 Instead of being a recognizable picture—like an apple or a bird—it’s an abstract geometric form that describes your company.
 A few notable examples include the BP starburst-y logo, Pepsi divided circle, and the strip-y Adidas flower.
 Like all logotypes, abstract marks serve remarkably well because they condense your brand into a unique image.
 Nevertheless, instead of being restricted to a picture of something recognizable, abstract logos allow you to produce something unique to represent your brand.

 A mascot merely is an exemplified character that represents your company.
 Think of them as the representative for your business.
 Popular mascots include the Kool-Aid Man, KFC’s Colonel and Planter’s Mr. Peanut.
 Mascots are excellent for companies that want to create a wholesome environment by enticing to families and children.